saalini-t/Smart_restate_AI_Agent/README.md

 ## INSTRUCTIONS
-also rename "venv_root" to just "venv"
+also rename "venv_root" to just "venv" and move it into the root folder and move the venv folder to the MAPDATAFETCHER folder